Men's Hair Loss & Pattern Baldness

 Most men and women experience some form of hair loss baldness or thinning hair during their life.
 Some men and women start losing hair by showing thinning hair all around the scalp, while others develop a slight hair loss as a bald spot at a given area.
 Some individuals have complete hair loss or total baldness within a short time.

 Androgenic Alopecia – male pattern baldness is genetic.
 Men’s hair loss, male pattern baldness, or androgenic Alopecia is a hereditary condition that causes significant hair loss in about 66 percent of all men.
 According to research by the American Hair Loss Association, about 85% of men have drastically thinner hair by the time they reach fifty-years-old.
 Male-pattern baldness typically occurs in men between 20 and 45 because of high levels of androgens.
 In addition to male pattern baldness, excessive hair loss could also result from alopecia areata or other medical conditions.

 Health, Steroid & Men's Hair Loss

-Using steroids may jeopardize one’s health.
-Side effects of steroids can cause men’s hair loss in addition to other health problems.
-Long-lasting side effect includes – premature balding or hair loss, dizziness, depression, and aggression, hallucinations, sleep problems, nausea, high blood pressure, aching joints, liver damage, urinary problems, increased risk of strokes.
+Most importantly, using steroids may jeopardize one’s health.
+Subsequently, the side effects of steroids can cause men’s hair loss.
+For instance, long-lasting side effects include premature balding or thinning hair, dizziness, depression, aggression, or hallucinations.
+Likewise, sleep problems, nausea, high blood pressure, aching joints, liver damage, urinary problems, and increased risk of strokes may arise.